 Proving fault in a car accident case is a matter of examining the accident scene, reviewing police records, speaking with witnesses, and seeing where the incident falls under codes and regulations.
 The degree of fault is determined by the state in which the accident took place and which system of fault the state follows.

 However, assigning responsibility is often not so simple a task as a police officer arriving on the scene, eyeing the people involved and saying, “All right!
 You there, the guilty-looking one!
 It’s time to pay up!”
+And then there’s the case of driverless cars, too.

 In fact, some accident cases will slog on for years as they fight over the issue of who’s at fault.